How to switch business energy suppliers in the UK

 You can opt out of your supplier’s automatic renewal scheme on the first day of your contract.
 To do so, you’ll need to write to them once your contract is set up and ask to be removed from the automatic renewal scheme.

-This is preferable to being tied into a new long-term contract with higher rates, but forgetting to compare rates and find a new deal within your renewal window will leave you on deemed rates until you organise a new contract.
+This can be preferable to being tied into a new long-term contract with higher rates, but forgetting to compare rates and find a new deal within your renewal window will leave you on deemed rates until you organise a new contract.

 When you change business energy supplier with Bionic, we can take care of your renewals so you never have to worry about overpaying for energy.
 Our tech-enabled experts can keep an eye on the date of your renewal window and compare deals on your behalf.
 If you like the deals we’ve chosen, we can switch contracts without you having to lift a finger.